gmmorris/user_manual_for_me/README.md

 I work most effectively when I have some form of white noise.
 Buzzing well-lit offices or coffee shops suit me well, while quiet dark rooms actually make it harder for me to slip into deep work.

-For this reason I usually work from the Elastic' London office.
+For this reason I usually work from the Elastic London office.

 ## The times/hours I like to work